SWAY VILLAGE HALL

 Our Village Hall is run by a Trustees & Management Committee made up of 4 Trustees and representatives from each of our User Groups.

-Meetings are held on the third Monday of each month and the Annual General Meeting is held on the third Monday of March at 7.30pm in the WI Room.
+Meetings are held bi-monthly and the Annual General Meeting is held on the third Monday of March at 7.30pm in the WI Room.

 User Groups who may not yet have a representative on the Management Committee are invited to send their representative along to any monthly meeting on the third Monday; we welcome all help and support.

 Likewise, we invite any Sway residents who would like to be involved in what is happening at SVH to join in and help us in any way they can.

 The Hall is for the residents of the Village of Sway and being part of the management team is a chance to have a say in how it is run.
 If you have any ideas for, or would be prepared to run a fund-raising or other event, please contact us via the Hiring Pages…